Not an American user?

 Delayed releaseBallblazer was, like Rescue on Fractalus!, originally supposed to be released in 1984 for Atari computers and the Atari 5200 console.
 Both games were presented at a press conference in May.
 But around that time, the Atari 5200 was discontinued and a short time later Atari changed management when Jack Tramiel bought the company.
 Reporting such as in Computer Entertainer (e.g. February 1985 issue) and copyright dates indicate that the retail versions of these games were not available before 1985, when computer versions were released through Epyx.
 The Atari 5200 version was eventually released as part of a last wave of titles in 1986.

 Tim Schafer and the name of the gameTim Schafer was an avid player of this game back in high school.
 When he was calling David Fox from LucasFilm Games to ask for a job in the company he told him that he loved Ballblaster to which Fox answered: "Well, the name of the game is Ballblazer.
 It was only called Ballblaster in the pirated version."

 Schafer eventually got the job thanks to the original resume he sent simulating a semi-graphic adventure of the time.

 The whole story.

-David Levine, Peter Langston, David Riordan (of Search and Design), Garry Hare (of Search and Design)Programming:
+Peter S. Langston (Games Group Leader), David Riordan (of Search and Design), Garry Hare (of Search and Design)Programming: